Denis Suarez to Arsenal: Gunners to finalise deal for Barcelona attacker after breakthrough in talks | Goal.com

 Raul Sanllehi, Arsenal’s head of football, has been leading negotiations for the Gunners with Barcelona, where he previously worked for nine years.

-Suarez’s contract expires in the summer of 2020, although a one-year extension is likely to be triggered if he returns from his loan spell at Emirates Stadium.
+Suarez’s contract expires in the summer of 2020, although reports have suggested that he has agreed to a one-year extension in order to finalise a loan spell at Emirates Stadium.

 An initial €2.5m will be paid by Emery’s side with a summer purchase option expected to be in the region of €20m.
 Arsenal are still in the market for one more loan signing, with PSG youngster Christopher Nkunku and Inter winger Ivan Perisic both being targeted.